 To improve the quality of teaching and learning in Algerian schools by developing pedagogy and school leadership, thereby improving learner outcomes and working towards national education reform.

-The key impact from this project will be improvements in learning outcomes- including employability, in-school performance and the capability to manage continuous improvements- and in student retention rates.
+The key impact from this project will be improvements in learning outcomes; including employability, student retention rates, in-school performance and the capability to manage continuous improvements.
 It is too early for conclusive data to emerge in these areas, but evidence towards this is growing, including:

 - increased trust with the MoNE resulting in more ambitious planning and increased classroom access for the project

-- 53,000 new teachers trained using child centred training techniques introduced by the project
+- 53,000 new teachers trained using child-centered training techniques introduced by the project

-- Teacher Competence Framework – being cascaded to all pedagogical inspectors
+- Teacher Competency Framework which has been cascaded to all pedagogical inspectors

-- Inspector Competence Framework – successfully piloted and to be cascaded to all inspectors in Phase 4
+- Inspector Competency Framework which has been successfully piloted and will be cascaded to all inspectors in Phase Four.